melosso/portway/Documentation/docs/reference/index.md

 # API Reference Overview

-Portway provides a comprehensive API Gateway that simplifies access to your Windows environment's data and services.
-This reference guide covers all aspects of interacting with Portway's API, from authentication to advanced query operations.
+This reference guide covers all aspects of interacting with Portway's API, from authentication to documentation & advanced query operations.

 ## API Architecture